Fordism refers to the system of

 Ian Hampson, School of Industrial Relations and Organisational Behaviour, at the

-University of New South Wales, Peter Ewer, Meg Smith, Labour Market Altematives -
+University of New South Wales, Peter Ewer, Meg Smith - Journal of Industrial

 Post-Fordism is an influential account of workplace change.
-Post-Fordism propagates an
+Post-Fordism about the image

-image of workplace change that could confuse the deliberations of those vitally affected
+of workplace change that could confuse the deliberations of those vitally affected by the

-research agenda to that suggested by Mathews.
-We attempt, hesitantly, to take the debate
+critical research agenda to that suggested by Mathews.
+We attempt to take the debate

 Post-Fordism: Historical Break or Utopian Fantasy?

-New South Wales, Tom Bramble, School of Economics and Commerce, La Trobe University,
+Diane Fieldes, University of New South Wales, Tom Bramble, La Trobe University, Bundoora,

 Journal of Industrial Relations, Vol. 34, No. 4, 562-579 (1992)

-A range of writers, operating within a paradigm of post-Fordism, contend that traditional
+Writers, operating within a paradigm of post-Fordism, contend

-Western manufacturing methods, based on mass markets, mass production and Taylorism, are
+that traditional Western manufacturing methods, based on mass production and Taylorism,

-being replaced by strategies premised on niche markets, small-batch production and the
+are being replaced by strategies premised on niche markets.
+In Australia such changes have

-approach to industrial relations by the trade unions.
+important implications for the labour movement.
 These claims are challenged in this

 article, both because of the determinist framework that